Nikolay Podgornov (politician)

-Nikolay Mikhailovich Podgornov (Russian: Николай Михайлович Подгорнов; born in 15 May 1949), is a Russian former politician who had served as the 1st Governor of Vologda Oblast from 1991 to 1996.
+Nikolay Mikhailovich Podgornov (Russian: Николай Михайлович Подгорнов; born 15 May 1949), is a Russian former politician who had served as the 1st Governor of Vologda Oblast from 1991 to 1996.

 Biography

 Nikolay Podgornov was born on 15 May 1949 in the village of Lezhdom, Gryazovetsky District, Vologda Oblast, to a Russian family.
 His grandfathers were rural doctors.
-His mother is an employee, while his father is an employee of the NKVD.
+His father worked in the NKVD, the Soviet interior ministry and secret police.

-In 1965, he graduated from GPTU-4 in the city of Veliky Ustyug with a degree in ship engineer-helmsman-mechanic.
+In 1965, he graduated from GPTU-4 in the city of Veliky Ustyug was a ship's engineer-helmsman-mechanic.

 Labor activity

 He worked as a second assistant to a mechanic at a ship repair plant, as a minder-sailor of a motor ship of the Kotlas River Shipping Company, as a mechanic at the Sidorovsky state farm in the Gryazovets region.

 In 1969, he was elected executive secretary of the Komsomol organization of the Demyanovsky state farm.
 From 1971 to 1973, he served in the army, where he joined the CPSU, as he member until the end of 1990.
 After demobilization, he worked as chairman of the trade union committee and secretary of the Komsomol committee of the Zarya collective farm in the Gryazovets district.

 From 1976 to 1979 he was the director of the Demyanovsky state farm, and between 1979 and 1990 he was the director of the Avrora state farm in the Gryazovets district.

 He was a member of the bureau of the Vologda regional committee of the CPSU.
 He graduated from the All-Union Correspondence Institute of Law.

 In 1988, he was elected a delegate to the XIX Conference of the CPSU.
 From 1990 to 1993, he was a People's Deputy of the Russia for the Sokol Territorial District No. 332 of the Vologda Region, and was a member of the Supreme Economic Council under the Presidium of the Supreme Council of Russia.